yeasy/easyOVS/README.md

 ###set
 `EasyOVS> bridge set`

 Set the default bridge.
-Then you can ignore the bridge parameter when using the command.
+Then you will go into a bridge mode, and can ignore the bridge parameter when using the command.
 ```
 EasyOVS> set br-int
 Set the default bridge to br-int.
 EasyOVS: br-int>
 ```

+###exit
+`EasyOVS> exit`

+Exit from the bridge mode, or quit EasyOVS if already at the top level.

 ###get
 `EasyOVS> get`